PaulSchiretz/pgl-backup/README.md

 ### A Note on Cross-Platform Backups and Case-Sensitivity

+`pgl-backup` includes a critical safety check to prevent data loss from filesystem case-sensitivity mismatches.

+*   **The Problem**: Backing up a case-sensitive source (like a Linux filesystem with both `File.txt` and `file.txt`) from a case-insensitive host (like Windows) is dangerous.
+The host OS may only "see" one of the files, leading to silent data loss as the other is never backed up.
+*   **The Solution**: `pgl-backup` automatically tests the case-sensitivity of both the source and the host environment.
+If it detects this risky combination, it will stop with a clear error message before the backup begins.
-For maximum data integrity when backing up a case-sensitive source (like a Linux server or a WSL environment), it is **strongly recommended to run `pgl-backup` on a case-sensitive operating system** (like Linux, macOS, or from within WSL).
+*   **Recommendation**: For maximum data integrity when backing up a case-sensitive source (like a Linux server or a WSL environment), you should always **run `pgl-backup` on a case-sensitive operating system** (like Linux, or from within WSL on Windows).

-Running the tool on Windows to back up a case-sensitive source may result in an incomplete backup.
-This is because the Windows operating system itself may not report the existence of files that differ only by case (e.g., it might see `File.txt` but not `file.txt`).
-Since `pgl-backup` can only back up what the host OS tells it exists, this can lead to silent data loss.

 ### Error: `permission denied` when reading source or writing to target